Norgate-AV/NAVFoundation.Amx/Cryptography/NAVFoundation.Cryptography.Pbkdf2.md

 - Higher iteration counts provide better security but require more processing time.
 - On resource-constrained systems, balance security with acceptable performance.
 - Consider setting iteration counts based on the capabilities of your target hardware.

+## See Also

+The PBKDF2 module works with these additional NAVFoundation modules:

+- [NAVFoundation.Cryptography.Sha1.axi](NAVFoundation.Cryptography.Sha1.md) - Used internally for HMAC-SHA1 operations
+- [NAVFoundation.Cryptography.Aes128.axi](NAVFoundation.Cryptography.Aes128.md) - Can use PBKDF2 for key derivation
+- [NAVFoundation.Encoding.axi](../Encoding/NAVFoundation.Encoding.md) - For encoding derived keys as hex strings

 ## References